adventures-things-to-do-in-bhutan

 We soaked in tiny wooden huts at a farmhouse, watching steam rise while staring out at pine forests.
 The family kept adding fresh stones through a compartment, occasionally making the water scream-inducing hot.
 By the end, we felt like overcooked noodles in the best possible way.

-Fair warning: modesty isn't really a thing here.
-Our bath attendants, grandmotherly women, gave zero craps about our awkward Western hang-ups.
+• Fair warning: modesty isn't really a thing here.
+The bath attendants, grandmotherly women, gave zero craps about your awkward Western hang-ups.
 Just embrace it.

 6. Trek the Druk Path Without Crowds